 - Cost: $0

-Halloween falls on Tuesday, Oct.
-31, in 2017, so any weekend revelries would most likely take place on Saturday, Oct.
-28, or the following weekend.
-If you postpone the celebration until Saturday, Nov.
-4 — which falls just two or three days after the Day of the Dead depending on the calendar year — you could pick up Halloween items at up to 90 percent off the price they were a week prior when stores put virtually everything Halloween-related on the clearance racks.
+Halloween falls on Thursday, Oct.
+31, in 2019, so any weekend revelries would most likely take place on Saturday, Oct.
+26, or the following weekend.
+If you postpone the celebration until Saturday, Nov.2 — you could pick up Halloween items at up to 90 percent off the price they were a week prior when stores put virtually everything Halloween-related on the clearance racks.

 - How To Buy Stocks Online in 4 Steps